Summer Institutes for Teachers

 - Science (9 Institutes Offered)

-- Click here to download the 2013 Summer Institutes for Teachers brochure.
+The 2014 Summer Institutes for Teachers brochure will be mailed in mid-February 2014.
 The brochure will automatically be mailed to teachers on our mailing list.
-To be palced on our mailing list please call 516-678-5000 ext.
-6483 or email email@example.com.
+To be placed on our mailing list, please call 516.323.3554 or email email@example.com.

 National Grid Foundation - Teaching Green Institute Grant Program (TGI)

-Molloy College has received a grant from the National Grid Foundation to continue an innovative institute that was founded in 2011: The Molloy College: National Grid Foundation Teaching Green Institute (TGI).
+Molloy College will be applying for a grant from the National Grid Foundation to continue an innovative institute that was founded in 2011: The Molloy College: National Grid Foundation Teaching Green Institute (TGI).
 TGI is designed to train middle school and high school teachers in environmental issues and to provide suggestions on incorporating environmentally focused curricula into their classrooms.
+The status of the grant should be available in March 2014 and those interested should check back at that time.